 Laser Therapeutic Effects

-During each painless treatment laser energy increases circulation, drawing water, oxygen, and nutrients to the damaged area.
+During each painless laser therapy treatment, energy increases circulation, drawing water, oxygen, and nutrients to the damaged area.
 This creates an optimal healing environment that reduces inflammation, swelling, muscle spasms, stiffness, and pain.
 As the injured area returns to normal, function is restored and pain is relieved.

 Are there any side effects or associated risks?